COINS-SS21/moody-ser/README.md

 We have stored all data using [git lfs](https://git-lfs.github.com/).
 Downloading this repository as a `.zip` file **will not work**.
 Make sure you have `git lfs` installed on your system and clone the repository using `git clone` instead.

 ## Downloading the models
-You can download the model in a ready to use ONNX format from the `saved_models/` folder.
-Refer to the [Moody web application source code](https://github.com/COINS-SS21/moody) to learn how to use them in JavaScript with the `onnxruntime-web` package.
+You can download the model in a ready to use ONNX format from the [/saved_models](https://github.com/microsoft/onnxruntime/tree/master/js/web) folder.
+Refer to the [Moody web application source code](https://github.com/COINS-SS21/moody) to learn how to use them in JavaScript with the [onnxruntime-web](https://github.com/microsoft/onnxruntime/tree/master/js/web) package.

 ## AlexNet (tuned) architecture
 ```